 When the students are properly trained, this is an excellent technique that will allow them to get valuable rehearsal time without a music sub!
 Is it as effective as having you there?
 No, but it’s about 80% effective.
 I have shared it with my own groups in both a suburban high school and urban middle school.
 I’ve also shared it at Tri-M day at my state conference and would be happy to share it with your group of students at a conference.

-*** James currently teaches middle school band at a Title 1 school.
-He has taught high school band and started his career as the 4-12 band teacher at a small private school.
+*** James recently retired from full time teaching, spending 25 years in a private school, suburban high school, and Title 1 middle school.
 Prior to that he spent 10 years in the Army Band.
-James is available to speak at your music conference.
+James is available to speak at your school or music conference.
 He shares his own journey of abuse and forgiveness in his keynote speech, Teachers: You Saved My Life.
 He is also the author of The Saxophone Diaries: Stories and tips from my 30+ years in music.
 Find out more and reach him at www.jamesdivine.net